close

 It’s not a new question.
 If you live in Germany, no doubt you’ve screamed it yourself while trying to download a larger-than-usual file or use mobile data on your phone anywhere outside of Berlin.
 As comparison tests regularly make clear, digital life in Germany leaves much to be desired

-In their annual comparison of average internet speeds worldwide in 2019, British data service Cable ranked Germany 27th overall, one place behind Slovenia.
-In 2021, a report found that one in three users in Germany reported experiencing problems with their internet almost every day.
+In their annual comparison of average internet speeds worldwide in 2024, British data service Cable ranked Germany 49th overall.
 As if that weren’t bad enough, Germany also has one of the worst 4G networks in Europe, in terms of both average speed and coverage, despite commanding some of the highest prices.

-It’s not as if these complaints are falling on deaf ears, either.
+It’s not as if these complaints are falling on deaf ears.
 The need to update Germany’s connections has been under discussion for decades now, with debates about fibre optics, data highways and broadband connections going round and round in circles.
-So, five decades after the emergence of the first internet connection and almost 10 years after former Chancellor Angela Merkel’s promise to bring 50 megabits per second to every household in the country, why are we still in the “implementation phase”?
+So, more than five decades after the emergence of the first internet connection and almost 10 years after former Chancellor Angela Merkel’s promise to bring 50 megabits per second to every household in the country, why are we still in the “implementation phase”?

 Good intentions, bad follow-through